What is the housing market like in Newtowne West today?

 Flood Factor

-Newtowne West has a moderate risk of flooding.
+Newtowne West has a minor risk of flooding.
 24 properties in Newtowne West are likely to be

 severely affected